shlawgathon/ICBG/icbg-spec.md

   /** Array of addresses to pair with gifts */
   addresses: Address[];
-  /** Optional strategy for gift assignment */ strategy?: 'ai-recommended' | 'round-robin' | 'single-product';
+  /** Optional strategy for gift assignment */ strategy?: "ai-recommended" | "round-robin" | "single-product";
   /** Category constraint for gifts (optional) */ category?: string;
 };